Ghorepani Poon Hill Trek

 Trekking Days

-The time schedule is very important for enjoying the trip with the Guide porters and trekkers Each morning after packing our bags and hot breakfast, we set off on the day’s walk.
+The schedule is very important for enjoying the trip with the Guide porters and trekkers Each morning after packing our bags and hot breakfast, we set off on the day’s walk.
 After walking for 3-4 hours we stop for lunch at around midday.
 The afternoon’s walk.
 The remainder of the afternoon can be spent exploring the village, doing a bit of washing, or simply relaxing with a good book.
 On some days we will arrive at our destination by lunchtime and the entire afternoon will be free.

-Hiring a Guide vs. Solo Trekking
+Hiring a Guide vs Solo Trekking

 • Guide: Offers local insights, assistance, and safety ($30-$40/day).